-- a.
+a.
 Authorized customer submits DA Form 5990E with appropriate sections filled in, in accordance with DA PAM 750-8.
 The support UIC for customers to use is: W6YGAA.
-The shop production, planning and control (PP&C) section verifies the validity of the customer representative and priority designator signatures on the work order with the appropriate DA Forms 1687 and will validate that the equipment is maintenance visible in GCSS-A. If not visible the customer must provide a copy of the actions being taken by property Book to resolve the issue (i.e. serial number challenge, etc.) prior to a manual work order (PM06) being authorized by a member of the IMMO staff located in Bldg.
+The shop production, planning and control (PP&C) section verifies the validity of the customer representative and priority designator signatures on the work order with the appropriate DA Forms 1687 and will validate that the equipment is maintenance visible in GCSS-A. If not visible the customer must provide a copy of the actions being taken by property Book to resolve the issue (i.e., serial number challenge, etc.) prior to a manual work order (PM06) being authorized by a member of the IMMO staff located in Bldg.
 5305.
-The designated MMD Contract Inspector will conduct a PMCS inspection with the customer prior to acceptance of any work order.
-This inspection will be documented on a DA Form 5990E prior to equipment acceptance. - b.
-The Fort Benning Logistics Readiness Center Maintenance service provider currently utilizes the GCSS-Army.
+The designated MMD Contract Inspector will conduct a PMCS inspection with the customer prior to accepting any work order.
+This inspection will be documented on a DA Form 5990E prior to equipment acceptance.

+- b.
+The Fort Benning Logistics Readiness Center Maintenance service provider currently utilizes the GCSS Army.
 Where it is indicated in this Standard Operating Procedure (SOP) that units/activities may request support via a DA Form 5990E. - c.
 Damaged equipment. equipment beyond fair wear and tear, and equipment missing components/parts will require a memorandum signed by the commander, indicating that the equipment is no longer under investigation, and is released for repair IAW AR 735-5.
-This memorandum must be provide with the DA Form 5990E at work order opening; no work order can be accepted at MMD without this document.

-- d.
-Organizations with subsystems as identified in AR 700-138, Appendix B-2, will ensure subsystems (i.e. Communication shelter, vehicle, generator, and trailer) are annotated as such on work request). - e.
+This memorandum must be provided. with the DA Form 5990E at work order opening; no work order can accept at MMD without - d.
+Organizations with subsystems as identified in AR 700-138, Appendix B-2, will ensure subsystems (i.e., Communication shelter, vehicle, generator, and trailer) are annotated as such on-work request). - e.
 The initial inspection standard for equipment acceptance is the completion of the applicable technical manual/COTS Civilian equipment owners' manual specifics regarding operator level cleaning (dirty equipment will not be accepted) and lubricating; and organizational level completion of Preventive Maintenance Checks and Services (PMCS).
-Also all corrosion prevention requirements must be met at this time. - f.
+Also, all corrosion prevention requirements must be met at this time. - f.
 Equipment with organizational faults which does not preclude support maintenance from testing and safely operating the equipment can be accepted provided the fault(s) are annotated on the DA Form 5990E.
 The equipment will be returned without the annotated organizational faults corrected (unless the customer requests the faults to be corrected and provide the necessary funding to cover those repairs). - g.
-Results of compression checks and Army Oil Analysis Program (AOAP), DA Form 2026 information must be annotated on the DA Form 5990E. - h. \\ All Equipment must be submitted with appropriate packaging, security (i.e. locks/chains) and preservation to prevent (i.e. drip pans) damage or loss and for compliance to Army and Fort Benning security and safety guidelines while in any of the MMD's shops. - i.
-Work Order Acceptance Process: - Cooling systems must have adequate antifreeze protection in accordance with Technical Bulletin TB 750-651 and applicable manufacturers' recommendations for COTs such as ATVs, trucks, engineer/construction equipment, trailers. - Vehicles must be lubricated in accordance with the applicable lubrication orders. - Batteries fully charged and fuel tanks full with uncontaminated fuel. - Interior and exterior surfaces must be free of mud, dirt and trash. - Hulls must be drained. - Drip pans and chock blocks must be provided for each vehicle and properly placed under the vehicle prior to work order acceptance. - Security, ignition and power/battery keys must be provided as applicable.
-Steering wheel chain, padlock and key must be provided for each vehicle to ensure vehicle security in accordance with Army Regulation 190-51. - Equipment must be free of hazardous and explosive materials that jeopardize the health and welfare of maintenance personnel.
+Results of compression checks and Army Oil Analysis Program (AOAP), DA Form 2026 information must be annotated on the DA Form 5990E. - h.
+All Equipment must be submitted with appropriate packaging, security (i.e., locks/chains) and preservation to prevent (i.e., drip pans) damage or loss and for compliance to Army and Fort Benning security and safety guidelines while in any of the MMD's shops. - i.
+Work Order Acceptance Process: